Taipoon/NeoUdeler/README.md

 Command-line video downloader for Udemy Business, porting only the download functionality of FaisalUmair/udemy-downloader-gui.

+# Requirements for running NeoUdeler

+- python 3.11 or higher

 # How to set up

 ### Clone of this project